felipevicens/osm-visualstudio-extension/README.md

 ## Requirements

-This extension use the redhat-yaml vs code plugin and is installed as extension pack.
+This extension use the redhat-yaml vs code plugin and it is installed as extension pack.

 ## Known Issues